How to Build a Simple Sukkah

 by Rabbi Russ Resnik, UMJC Rabbinic Counsel

-Immediately after Yom Kippur is the time to build your Sukkah, in preparation for Sukkot, which begins this year on Wednesday, October 4 at sundown.
-This gives you only two more days to build, but don’t worry—a kosher sukkah is supposed to be makeshift and flimsy.
+Immediately after Yom Kippur is the time to build your Sukkah, in preparation for Sukkot, which begins this year on Sunday, September 23, at sundown.
+This gives you only three more days to build, but don’t worry—a kosher sukkah is supposed to be makeshift and flimsy.
 All you need is a structure shaped like one of the letters in the Hebrew word SUKKAH:

 One of the walls (but no more) can be your house or another existing building.
 Sink corner posts in the ground, set them in cinder blocks, or prop them up any way you want.
 Nail boards, panels of plywood or particle board, fabric, or whatever you want, to your posts.
 The roof can be flimsy also; you need to be able to see the stars through it to be truly kosher.
 Make a rough frame of 1X boards, or something similar, and cover it with leafy branches.
 Size is up to you, as long as you can fit in a table and a few chairs.
 Hint: don’t make it too big or it will be hard to keep the roof from sagging.